 On one hand, while the world is struggling with the pandemic COVID-19, another struggle is going on.
 Offices are now vacant and people are working from home.
 Employees do matter and so does the business.
 This is the reason behind the worldwide active adoption of ‘work from home’ culture.

-In a research conducted for the month of February and March, it was realized that there was a whopping 600% increase in cyber threats related to the COVID-19 pandemic.
-40% of companies which enabled work from home policy for employees reported an increase in cyberattacks.
+In research conducted for the month of February and March, it was realized that there was a whopping 600% increase in cyber threats related to the COVID-19 pandemic.
+40% of companies that enabled work from home policies for employees reported an increase in cyberattacks.